frankc60/jStrip/README.md

 ## Chainable Methods

-jStrip allows you to append as many filters as you like by simply chaining the methods together with a dot delimiter.
+jStrip allows you to append as many filters as you like by simply chaining methods together with a dot delimiter.
 For example:

 ```js
 jStrip4.getData('https://goo.gl/e234y2').selector("div#rs1")